MicrosoftDocs/windows-driver-docs/migration-guide/index.md

         C:\SD\BuildX\MTPS\en-us\hardware_dev_center.hxt

+3. The read-only attribute will be set on the HXT file so run attrib to make it editable:

+        C:\your-file-editing-folder>attrib -r hardware_dev_center.hxt

-3. Search for the current reference to your project in the TOC (projectname**.hxt**). *Note that it's an HXT rather than an XTOC extension.
+4. Search for the current reference to your project in the TOC (projectname**.hxt**). *Note that it's an HXT rather than an XTOC extension.
 The daily build creates the HXT form your project's XTOC.*

-4. Keep that old HXT reference around a moment, you'll need it to edit the new one...
+5. Keep that old HXT reference around a moment, you'll need it to edit the new one...

-5. Paste the following template below that reference:
+6. Paste the following template below that reference:

     ```
     <!-- TECHNOLOGYNAME Devices -->